david-diep/movify/README.md

 A dynamic web application for movie enthusiasts who want to journal, track and categorize their movie interests.

 ## Live Site
 Try the live site here: https://movify.david-diep.com/
+By default, you are logged in an example account.
+Logout to create a new account.

 Here's an example of what it looks like:
 ![Movify](https://i.imgur.com/X8mV569.png "Movify")